 Final Blend – Luminosity Masks Brights 2

 What If The Moving Object Is In A Less Than Ideal Position?

-In this case, we need to rely on the post-processing knowledge bank in our head.
-The two exposures below present a real challenge, because the flags on the boat are blowing in the wind, putting them in very different positions between exposures.
+In this case, we need to rely on the post-processing knowledge bank in our heads.
+The two exposures below present a real challenge because the flags on the boat are blowing in the wind, putting them in very different positions between exposures.

 I blended these exposures very quickly following my 21 Tips That Will Transform Your Cityscape Photos and the Rapid Blend If technique.
 The Blend If technique can be seen in my Tutorial on How to Blend Exposures in Interior Photography.
 Whenever Luminosity Masks struggle to blend exposures, the Rapid Blend If technique is a powerful, and quick alternative.